 - Soyex is just raw beans

-Not only does your Energrow Pressing System make you a quality feed like Soyex, but adds extra value to your raw beans by extracting oil.
+Not only does your Energrow Pressing System make you a quality feed like Soyex, but adds extra value to your raw beans by extracting oil giving you extra income.

 - My nutritionist says Soyex won't work

-Soyex is a feed ingredient.
+Soeyex works - ask any of our crushers!
+Soyex is a feed ingredient, but not one that your feed mill has to sell.
 Like any other feed ingredient it will work better in some rations than in others due to the other feed ingredients made available.
 Soyex is very palatable and fresh so your cows will love it.
 All feed ingredients need to be balanced in the ration properly in order to be effective.
 Soyex can be fed at 1.5 to 3.5 kg per cow per day in properly balanced rations.

 Water is one of the most important nutrients for all living things from plants to humans.
 However, too much water can cause a person or animal to drown and die.
 Does this mean water won’t work in your feeding program?
-To maximize the value of your ration, it is important that you work with an experienced and properly trained nutritionist who is open to trying new products and is not just out to sell their own line of feeds.
+To maximize the value of your ration, it's important that you work with an experienced and properly trained nutritionist who is open to trying new products and what is best for YOUR POCKET.
+Someone who is not just out to sell their own line of feeds because that's what they know.
 We would be happy to refer you to a nutritionist that has worked with Soyex before so you can get a second opinion about what Soyex can do for your ration.